dragnilar/Drag_Static_Site/Drag_Static_Site/wwwroot/Posts/10222023_CompThoughts.md

 ### It Lives Up to Its Claim, BTW
 <a href="Posts/Images/MudBlazorSS.png"><img src="Posts/Images/MudBlazorSS.png" height="350" width="700" target="_blank" title="Screen Shot of Mud Blazor's Website"></a>

 [MudBlazor 🔗](https://www.mudblazor.com/) is probably one of the most impressive components libraries I have ever seen.
-It is a worth rival to the the likes of my personal favorite, [DevExpress 🔗](https://demos.devexpress.com/blazor/), [Telerik](https://demos.telerik.com/blazor-ui) 🔗 and a couple others.
-So in other words (and in case you were wondering), it is NOT a "Poor Man's Component Library".
+I'll admit Mud is a worthy rival to the larger offerings by [DevExpress 🔗](https://demos.devexpress.com/blazor/), [Telerik](https://demos.telerik.com/blazor-ui) 🔗 and a couple others.

 One of the things that they have that shocked me, was a very functional DataGrid.
 They also have Cell Editing, which is something DevExpress still doesn't have in their Blazor Data Grid.